SaladDais/SickJoke/README.md

 It passes all the official LSL conformance tests, and can run non-trivial LSL scripts, albeit slowly.

-I made the mistake making a joke about writing an LSL interpreter in LSL that read scripts from notecards.
+I made the mistake of making a joke about writing an LSL interpreter in LSL that read scripts from notecards.
 The joke went too far.
 I ended up writing most of the interpreter when I had the flu, so...
 SickJoke, I guess.